 we see a different behavior.
 The parameters for these numerical simulations are listed in Tab.~\ref{results:n_dependence}.

 The number of particles $N$ strongly affects the local timescales, resulting in ever faster oscillations when $N$ grows.
 This is so because the total mass of the system increases linearly with $N$, while the number of interactions for a given particle with other particles goes with $N^2$.
 Hence, the oscillations periods decrease.
-The global timescale for the spreading depends, as argued above, on the standard deviations of the interactions.
+As argued above, the global timescale for the spreading depends on the standard deviations of the interactions.
 For the present choice of parameters, these means that the decay time and thus position of the bottleneck is roughly the same for all particle numbers.
 However, another expectation from statistical mechanics manifests itself in these simulations.
-As Fig.~\ref{fig9} illustrates, the bottelneck becomes
+As Fig.~\ref{fig9} illustrates, the bottleneck becomes

 sharper with increasing particle number.